Ever wished you could get a million-dollar smile from the comfort of your own home?

 Is SmilePath right for you?
 After all, treating your smile is a big decision.
 You keep it for life!
 So, you may want to consider some alternatives before making your choice.
 Here are four other options to keep in mind:

 If you’re looking for the fastest treatment on the market, check out Byte.
 They offer both daytime and nighttime treatments.
 And thanks to their HyperByte system, some people may finish treatment in just 4 months.

 EZ Smile makes it simple to jump into treatment with their partnerships with dentists across the country.
 Digital scans let you skip goopy impressions.
 Plus, they have a fantastic 90-day money-back guarantee and a competitive sticker price.

 At-home aligner companies aren’t super flexible, but WonderSmile is an exception.
-You can choose in-person scans or impressions, nighttime or daytime treatment, and to treat just one dental arch or both.
-WonderSmile makes it easy to get treatment that works for you.
+You can choose in-person scans or impressions, nighttime or daytime treatment, and treat just one dental arch or both.
+WonderSmile makes it easy to get the treatment that works for you.

 Smile Direct Club

 If you want aligners from a company with an extensive track record, then look no further than Smile Direct.
 They also offer the flexibility of nighttime treatments and SmileShops for 3D scans instead of impressions.

 Should You Use SmilePath?